Celebrate50

 Thorold is celebrating its 50th anniversary this year!
 The city has become known for its strong sense of community and active volunteer base, which contributes to its vibrant culture and events.
 Thorold continues to evolve, with a focus on sustainable development, economic growth, and preserving its unique heritage for future generations.

-Celebrate with the City
+Thanks for Celebrating with the City

 I Love Thorold Videos

 Wish Thorold a Happy 50th Anniversary!
 Why do you love Thorold?
 List your favourite things about Thorold in a video that is 30 seconds or less and this will be shared on our City social media for everyone to enjoy.
 Let's celebrate our community and all that it has to offer residents and visitors alike.
-Click below to view the Mayor and City Councillor videos.
+Click below to view the Mayor, CAO and City Councillor videos.
 Let's keep the positive vibe going!
 We welcome video submissions from residents, organizations and businesses all year.
 Please read the video guidelines below and email or FTP your 30-second video in portrait mode to celebrate50@thorold.ca

 Mayor Terry Ugulini